Things to Do Cairns

 Hot Air Ballooning

-Dependable weather and stunning scenery over Atherton Tableland mountain ranges and agricultural lowlands make ballooning an unforgettable experience in areas around Cairns.
-The activity is suitable almost every day of the year, and an early morning start is perfect for witnessing the sunrise and glorious break-of-day colour hues.
+Dependable weather and stunning scenery over Atherton Tableland mountain ranges and agricultural lowlands make ballooning an unforgettable experience.
+The activity is suitable almost every day of the year.
+Wake up early to start this tour.
+It’s perfect for witnessing the sunrise and glorious break-of-day colour hues.

 Whether you are an amateur angler or a dedicated fisher, fishing of all sorts is available for every visitor to Cairns.
-It can be done off the beaches and headlands, beside the highway, or from purpose-built reef fishing boats.
+Fishing off the beaches and headlands, beside the highway, or from purpose-built reef fishing boats.
 And the headline activity loved by movie stars and the rich and famous is Big Game fishing on the outer reef.

 What better way to soak in the tropical sun than to schedule some water activities.
-Swim in the Cairns Esplanade Lagoon in the city centre, or head for one of the northern beaches for a bit of sun and sand.
+Swim in the Cairns Esplanade Lagoon in the city centre.
+Next, head for one of the northern beaches for a bit of sun and sand.

 After the beach, there is a beach strip from small and quiet Machans Beach to quiet local favourite Trinity Beach and trendy and vibrant Palm Cove.
-Make it into a longer trip by heading further north to Ellis Beach and Port Douglas.
+Make it into a more extended trip by heading further north to Ellis Beach and Port Douglas.

-Alternatively, seek out one of the popular swimming holes that nestle in the forest.
+Alternatively, seek out one of the famous swimming holes that nestle in the forest.
 These are perfect for when the summer sun might be too hot on the beach.

 Local favourite spots include Crystal Cascades, Ross & Locke, the Boulders, Behana Gorge and Mossman Gorge.